Directory

 About the Art Kiosk:

-The Art Kiosk aims to bring thought-provoking installations and public art to Redwood City and the Bay Area through eight, six week-long exhibitions throughout 2025.
+Since 2019, the Art Kiosk aims to bring thought-provoking installations and public art to Redwood City and the Bay Area through eight, six week-long exhibitions throughout each year.
 Artists from the Bay Area and around the world have been invited to realize their ambitious, site-specific artworks for our audience to enjoy.
 The initiative was conceived and is curated by Lance M. Fung.
 Donated curatorial work and project management for the exhibition series is provided by Fung Collaboratives.
-The Redwood City Improvement Association (RCIA) is the sole sponsor since the inaugural year of 2019.
+The Redwood City Improvement Association (RCIA) is the sole sponsor since the inaugural year.
 Redwood City acts as the logistical partner and provides the space and utilities.
 Please drop by for a visit 24/7 at 2208 Broadway, Redwood City, CA for a free viewing.
-Details may be found at: www.fungcollaboratives.org
+Details may be found at: www.fungcollaboratives.com

 - Address: 2208 Broadway Redwood City, CA 94063